tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Thermoelectric power models
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The thermoelectric power models are the same for electrons and holes.
+The thermoelectric power model is the same for electrons and holes.

 The keyword is  ``thermoelectric_power`` , i.e ::